What is stress?

 Stress is the body’s natural response to a perceived threat or demand, whether real or imagined.

-Stress is often triggered by external events or situations, like a demanding job, challenging school or uni assignments, financial worries, or relationship problems.
+- Stress is often triggered by external events or situations, like a demanding job, challenging school or university assignments, financial worries, or relationship problems.

 - Stress may make you feel more emotionally reactive to everyday situations.